 Where can you find homeschool books for sale?

 I always try to look local first, it saves me on shipping and Canada post services charge you an arm and a leg for shipping costs.
 I look on Kijiji or ask in my local homeschool group first.
 Other homeschool moms are busy to list their items too but they may be done with a resource and have it available for sale.

 Our homeschool co-op allows us to bring books and we’ve had a homeschool curriculum sale in there too where I found a ton of great stuff.

 - Homeschool classifieds

 - usedhomeschoolbooks.com (I haven’t used them personally)

-Don’t forget your local used bookstores as well.
+Don’t forget to check your local used bookstores as well.
 If I can find a deal, I don’t care where it comes from.
 I once found a wonderful curriculum at a Salvation army, you never know what people are getting rid of.